Tokyo — 4-day itinerary

 Old Tokyo: Asakusa & Ueno

-A full day in the shitamachi (low city) — historic temples, street food alleys, and Tokyo's best museum cluster.
+A full day in the shitamachi (low city) — a thousand-year-old temple, an alley of food stalls, and Tokyo's best museum cluster.

 1. 09:00